Darshan-paapani06/Sadak_AI/README.md

 ## Built with 🧡 for India's 1.4 Billion People

-**Developed by Darshan** — making Indian roads safer, one complaint at a time.
+**Developed by Darshan Paapani** — making Indian roads safer, one complaint at a time.

 *Every bug fixed, every iteration, every late night that went into this project was worth it — because roads save lives.*